-Marking your Fork Simulation as a branch root will add it to the list of Fork Parents you will be able to use going forward (and you can remove it as a branch root at any time).
+Marking a specific simulation on your Fork as a branch root adds it to the list of Fork Parents you can use going forward.
+You can remove it as a branch root at any time.

 You can also name your Fork Parents for easier navigation:

-Now, when you run a new Fork Simulation, you will see all of your Forks that were added as branch roots:
+Now, when you run a new Fork simulation, you'll see all of your Forks that you added as branch roots:

-All of the Fork Simulations that were ran with a Parent will be clearly marked:
+All of the Fork simulations executed with a Parent are clearly marked:

 You can also mark Forks as branch roots straight from the Transaction Overview tab: